Managing a tenancy - information for landlords

 We are committed to ensuring high standards of private rented accommodation is provided in the borough.
 We are ultimately responsible for ensuring that any case of unlawful eviction and/or harassment is investigated.
 If it is appropriate, any necessary action is taken, including prosecution.

-For further details refer to CEC Unlawful Eviction and Harassment Policy for Private Rented Sector Housing.
+For further details refer to CEC Unlawful Eviction and Harassment Policy (PDF, 270KB) for Private Rented Sector Housing.

 Tenants experiencing domestic abuse